HIP-1137: Block Node discoverabilty via on chain registry

 }

-A new Hiero API called DiscoverableNodeDelete will be added under the Node Service.
+A new Hiero API called RegisteredNodeDelete will be added under the Node Service.
 This API function is used by the node operator to delete a node.
+This API function MAY also be used by an Hiero network’s governance structure to administratively delete a registered node when necessary.

 /**

-* A discoverable node identifier in the network state.
+* A registered node identifier in the network state.

 * <p>

-* The node identified MUST exist in the discoverable address book.<br/>
+* The node identified MUST exist in the registered address book.<br/>

 * The node identified MUST NOT be deleted.<br/>